Nepal has returned to normal after the recent protests. Book your trek with confidence.

 • Trek through lush rhododendron forests, alpine meadows, and diverse flora and fauna.

-• Reach the base camp at 4,500m for panoramic mountain vistas.
+• Reach the Mardi Himal viewpoint at 4,042 m for panoramic mountain vistas.

 • Experience Gurung and Magar villages, their hospitality, and local traditions.